Agent Class — Deep Dive¶

 When to Use Agent Class

-Use Agent class for 90% of your agent needs.
+Use Agent class for the vast majority of your agent needs.
 It's simple, powerful, and production-ready.

-Use custom functions only when you need fine-grained control over message handling, custom LLM integrations, or complex multi-step reasoning within a single node.
+Use custom async functions only when you need very fine-grained control over LLM calls — for example, calling a provider that isn't OpenAI or Google, or chaining multiple LLM calls within a single node.

 from agentflow.graph import Agent, StateGraph, ToolNode